2025 Oahu Guide: Experience Oahu Like A Local

 TRAVEL mindfully —

-• try to carpool within your group as much as possible
+• Try to carpool within your group as much as possible

-• be aware that traffic can be gnarly from 7a-9a and 3p-6p. if your day is flexible, avoiding sitting in traffic is good for the mind + planet too :)
+• Be aware that traffic can be gnarly from 7a-9a and 3p-6p. if your day is flexible, avoiding sitting in traffic is good for the mind + planet too :)

 HIKE respectfully —

-• “pack it in, pack it out”
+• “Pack it in, pack it out” is always applicable!

-• don’t go too far off-trail — it’s tempting to find something new, but soil erosion happens when we go where we shouldn’t.
+• Don’t go too far off-trail — it’s tempting to find something new, but soil erosion happens when we go where we shouldn’t.

-• illegal trails are usually marked so for a reason (dangerous, culturally inappropriate, or recovering fauna), please choose your hikes with care
+• Illegal trails are usually marked so for a reason (dangerous, culturally inappropriate, or recovering fauna), please choose your hikes with care.

-• be aware of the seeds and plant diseases you could be tracking from trail to trail — simply wipe your boots off before you leave or enter a new park/trail.
+• Be aware of the seeds and plant diseases you could be tracking from trail to trail — simply wipe your boots off before you leave or enter a new park/trail.

-• be aware of your sunscreen when you go into the ocean (resources on reef safe sunscreen) or better still, if you burn easily, use long sleeve/extra coverage swimwear to avoid using sunscreen altogether.
+• Be aware of your sunscreen when you go into the ocean (resources on reef safe sunscreen) or better still, if you burn easily, use long sleeve/extra coverage swimwear to avoid using sunscreen altogether.

-• when you’re in the ocean, never step on the reef! it is not only a danger to you should you get cut (there is a lot of bacteria not meant for human contact) but a danger to the vital flora and animals living there.
+• When you’re in the ocean, never step on the reef!
+It is not only a danger to you should you get cut (there is a lot of bacteria not meant for human contact) but a danger to the vital flora and animals living there.

-REMEMBER your trip —
+Celebrate your trip memories!

-• Don’t forget to celebrate your trip with a memorable photoshoot ;) Exploring the islands with a local photographer (hi! 👋) to both point you towards unique gems or insights that may not be listed here and to capture the mems is priceless! can’t wait to meet you & create something unique with you!
+• Don’t forget to celebrate your trip with a memorable photoshoot ;) Exploring the islands with a local photographer (hi! 👋) to both point you towards unique gems or insights that may not be listed here and to capture the memories is priceless! can’t wait to meet you & create something unique with you!

 the view from h3 in windward oahu